Gojo-Bots/Gojo_Satoru/README.md

 ## Deploy To Heroku
 **Make Sure you have Heroku account**

-If you don't have heroku account what are you waiting for click [here](https://id.heroku.com/login) to make one or just deploy on railway app gudie is given below
+If you don't have heroku account what are you waiting for click [here](https://id.heroku.com/login) to make one or just deploy on other platform gudie is given below

 Just click on the button it will redirect you to Heroku website and deploy your bot there....enjoy 😉